Environmental, Social and Governance Policy

 - Environmental, Social and Governance factors, and

-The Proxy Voting Policy requires the Firm identify and address conflicts of interest between its related persons and clients.
+The Firm’s Proxy Voting Policy requires the Firm to identify and address conflicts of interest between its related persons and clients.
 If a material conflict of interest exists, the Firm will determine whether voting in accordance with the guidelines set forth in the Proxy Voting Policy is in the best interests of the client or whether taking some other action may be more appropriate.

 The compliance team reviews the proxy voting records on a monthly basis to ensure consistency with the Proxy Voting Policy.

 We recognise that quantifying exposures to various ESG factors is an increasingly important part of reporting.
 Each strategy receives ESG investment risk reports on their funds.